In the mid-12th century BCE, the grand palaces and sprawling kingdoms that had defined life in the Mediterranean began

-Greek art and sculpture has had a profound effect on art throughout the ages.
+Greek sculptures have had a profound effect on art throughout the ages.
 Many of the styles have been reproduced and copied by some of what the modern day audiences would classify as the finest artists to have ever lived – a great example here is Michelangelo.
 But how to catch up on all these ancient statues?
 How to shine during a cocktail party?
 To the rescue comes DailyArt!
 In this article you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!

-First of all, you must know that Modern scholarship identifies three major stages of a Greek sculpture.
+First of all, you must know that Modern scholarship identifies three major stages of development of Greek sculptures.
 They are the Archaic, Classical, and Hellenistic periods.
 Frequent subjects were the battles, mythology, and rulers of the area historically known as ancient Greece.
-Regarding the materials, Greek sculpture was most often in bronze and porous limestone.
+Regarding the materials, Greek sculptures were most often in bronze and porous limestone.
 While bronze seems never to have gone out of fashion, the material of choice would eventually become marble.
 There is a trouble with bronze – it was a very precious material.
 Therefore, very often the original bronze sculptures were melted down.
 Also a fun fact – original Greek statues were brightly painted, but after thousands of years, those paints have worn away.
 So the whole idea of classicism being white and “elegant” is a huge MYTH.
 Yes.
 That’s the kind of info that will impress your friends!

 Moscophoros, which means “the calf-bearer,” was found in fragments in the Perserschutt in the Acropolis of Athens.
 The statue is estimated to have originally measured 1.65 meters (5.4 ft) in height.
 According to an inscription on its base, the statue was a votive offering to the goddess Athena by a certain Rhonbos (although the name is not entirely legible).
 It is thought to represent Rhonbos himself, bringing sacrifice.
 Moscophoros is a typical Archaic sculpture – static and naked, with a smiling face.